 Tuscan Heat Spice

-Wash and dry all produce.
 Adjust rack to upper position and preheat oven to 450 degrees.
 Bring a medium pot of salted water to a boil.
-Remove and discard stems and large ribs from kale, then cut leaves into 1-inch pieces.
-Thinly slice mozzarella.
-Pick half the basil leaves from stems and finely chop (save the rest for garnish).
+Wash and dry all produce.
+Remove and discard any large ribs and stems from kale.
+Finely chop parsley.

 Once water boils, add penne to pot.
 Cook, stirring occasionally, until al dente, 9-12 minutes.
 Drain.

-Stir marinara sauce and milk into pan and scrape up any browned bits on bottom of pan.
-Bring to a boil, then stir in kale, chopped basil, and chili flakes (to taste).
+Stir marinara, milk, and 1 TBSP butter into pan and scrape up any browned bits on bottom.
+Bring to a boil, then stir in kale, half the parsley, and chili flakes (to taste).
 Cook until kale wilts, 2-3 minutes.
 Season with salt and pepper.